 If you are participating in the Work-Study Program for the first time, you must:

-Once you have turned in the necessary paperwork, you will receive an MU Student Employment (SE-1) Form in which you will be required to read, date, and sign and return to the Financial Aid Office in 231 South Hall.
+Once you have turned in the necessary paperwork, you will receive an MU Student Employment (SE-1) Form electronically.

 IMPORTANT: You may not begin working until all the steps above have been properly completed and you receive an email indicating that you can begin working.
 Failure to do so may result in the termination of your employment.

-If you have any questions regarding the Work-Study Program, contact the Financial Aid Office at 570-662-4418 or stop by 231 South Hall.
+If you have any questions regarding the Work-Study Program, contact Student Registration and Financial Services at 570-662-4418 or stop by 224 South Hall.

 Mansfield University is an Equal Opportunity/Affirmative Action Employer.
-The Financial Aid Office reaffirms the University's commitment to the policy that there will be no discrimination against any individual in educational or employment opportunities because of age, race, color, religion, national origin, sex, or disability.
+The Student Registration and Financial Services Office reaffirms the University's commitment to the policy that there will be no discrimination against any individual in educational or employment opportunities because of age, race, color, religion, national origin, sex, or disability.